OUCH! That hurts! — Biting – Virtual Toolkit

 Begin by reading the Growing Ideas: OUCH!
 That hurts! — Biting Tipsheet (PDF) and completing the Growing Ideas Into Action Handout (PDF) – A resource to use as you read and use the tipsheets.

-- Why Do Toddlers Bite?
+- Toddlers and Biting?
 Finding the Right Response from Zero to Three.

 Try, Review, Reflect and Plan:

 “Toddlers and Biting?
 Finding the Right Response” and “Biting Concerns with Infants and Toddlers, Parts One and Two” offer additional information about why children bite, ways to prevent and respond to biting.

 - Click on the first website link above to view the page “Toddlers and Biting?
 Finding the Right Response.”

 - Click on the next two links and listen to the podcasts, “Biting Concerns with Infants and Toddlers: Parts One and Two“

 - Select and try out some of the strategies shared in these resources in your program.